Vim

 Miscellaneous Options

-• :syntax on to turn on syntax highlighting
+:set numberto turn on line numbers:syntax onto turn on syntax highlighting

 Macros